I am doing another one of these Google Hangouts where I am answering questions that came into customer support. This question is from Charles E.

 Try to do something outside of the house.
-It seems like lot of the things that you have mentioned are home workout stuff.
-There is nothing wrong with home workout stuff but if you are lacking motivation or need to be re-energized, try working out in a place outside of your house to start off with for a period of time.
-Being in that new environment and being surrounded by other people who want to be there and who are excited to be there will energize you.
+It seems like lot of the activities that you mentioned are home-workout related.
+There is nothing wrong with home workout exercies, but if you are lacking motivation or need to be re-energized, try working out in a place outside of your house for a period of time.
+Being in a new environment, surrounded by other people who want to be there and who are excited to be there will energize you.

 #2 – Try Something New

-Look at trying something new.
-It seems like a lot of the stuff that you have done is traditional weight training.
-Maybe look at trying to learn and do something different like trying a yoga class, or do some sort of Pilates class.
-Try to do some sort of different activities.
+Try something new.
+It seems like a lot of the activities that you do are traditional weight training exercises.
+Try to learn something new, like yoga or Pilates.
 Trying something new might re-energize you when it comes to doing activities again.

 #3 – Fight Aging

-This ends up bringing up a story.
-When I had done an Iron Man Triathlon, I was training for Iron Man in Picton, Canada, one of my co-worker’s Dad wanted to do the Iron Man and he had done it at 60 and he completed it.
-He did it again 10 years later at 70 and he noticed that it was a lot more challenging for him to get all the training and do the volume he needed to have his body be at the level that it needed to be in order to complete it.
+When I was training for Iron Man in Picton, Canada, my co-worker’s Dad wanted to do the Iron Man.
+He had done it at 60 and he completed it.
+He did it again 10 years later at 70 and he noticed that it was a lot more challenging for him to complete all of the necessary training and do the volume he needed to have his body be at the level that it needed to be in order to complete it.
 Unfortunately, he didn’t complete the Iron Man Triathlon.
-I think the year after he tried doing it again.
-But the point is that our bodies drastically change after the age of 60 and there are big jumps in what we are able to do from the age of 60 to 70, 70 to 80.
-That’s one example!
+The point is that our bodies drastically change after the age of 60 and there are big jumps in what we are able to do from the age of 60 to 70, 70 to 80.
+That’s just one example.

-I have also seen it in my dad who is 74.
-His ability to do things and functional level has decreased since he was 60.
+I have also witnessed this in my dad who is 74.
+His ability to do specific activities and function at a certain level has decreased since he was 60.
 That being said, I think you should always try to fight aging and do everything you can to keep your body as healthy as it can be.
 Being in a new environment, being in an outdoor environment, and trying something new and always battling aging will help you.

 #4 – Eating Nutritious Food

-Look at the nutrition side of things.
-Look at what you are eating.
-That might be a reason for your lower energy.
-More details on that is in the 101 Super Foods that Fight Inflammation and Joint Pain.
-Those are the foods that I really try to focus in on and recommend.
+Look at what you are eating – this might be a reason for your lower energy.
+More details on that can be found in 101 Super Foods that Fight Inflammation and Joint Pain.
+Those are the foods that I really try to focus on and recommend.

 Now wrapping up, make sure to swing by ExercisesForInjuries.com.
 Enter in your injury or pain.
 There is a good chance that I have an article, video or an interview that will help you overcome your injury or pain.
 Secondly, if you are watching this on YouTube, head up above, hit “Subscribe”.
-What that will do is every couple of days you will get a video like this where I answer your questions or interview with an expert out there or I will do a video that gives you tips and tricks on overcoming injury and pain.
+Every couple of days you will receive a video like this where I answer your questions or share an interview with an expert out there or I will do a video that gives you tips and tricks on overcoming injury and pain.
 Now, lastly head down below, hit “Like” and leave me a question or comment.

-If you are interested in eliminating your own aches and pains in a fast, simple, safe and effective program, then check out Recovery Workouts Program here.
+If you are interested in eliminating your own aches and pains in a fast, simple, safe and effective program, then click here to check out Recovery Workouts Program.

 Rick Kaselj, MS.